At a Glance

 ✨Tip Number 2

 Network with current or former SEND Teaching Assistants to gain insights into their experiences.
-This can provide you with valuable information about the role and help you articulate your understanding of the position when speaking with recruiters.
+This can provide you with valuable information that you can use to tailor your approach and show your commitment to supporting children with additional needs.

 ✨Tip Number 3

 Engage in relevant training or workshops related to SEND education.
-Highlighting any additional qualifications or certifications during your application process can set you apart from other candidates.
+Highlighting any additional qualifications or skills you've gained can set you apart from other candidates and show your dedication to professional development.

 ✨Tip Number 4

 Prepare to discuss specific strategies you would use to support children with various learning needs.
-Being able to share practical examples will show your proactive attitude and commitment to fostering a nurturing environment.
+Being able to articulate your approach to promoting emotional regulation and positive behaviour will demonstrate your suitability for the role.

 We think you need these skills to ace SEND Teaching Assistant